KanchiMoe/Charlotte-timeline/episodes.rst

 Date
 -------

-The episode starts on 3rd June.
+1. The episode starts on 3rd June.

-The Charlotte comet passed by Earth at some point in 2003.
+2. The Charlotte comet passed by Earth at some point in 2003.

-From ``08:04``, it is estimate to still be the 3rd of June or the 4th of June.
+3. From ``08:04``, it is estimated to still be the 3rd of June.
+Tomori is kidnapped at nighttime on this day (``11:31``).

+4. It is the 4th of June from ``17:47`` until the end of the episode.

 Supporting evidence
 ---------------------

-Calculated from episode 10, and episode 6 when Ayumi would have died.
+1. Calculated from episode 10, and episode 6 when Ayumi would have died.

-At ``03:34``, the scientist says the comet passed by the Earth 12 years ago.
+2. At ``03:34``, the scientist says the comet passed by the Earth 12 years ago.
 If this is 2015, that means it passed in 2003.

-There is a weather change, the end of episode 10 was overcast.
-However at 8:04 the weather becomes sunny.
+3. There is a weather change, the end of episode 10 was overcast.
+However at 8:04 the weather becomes sunny, this could mean the weather cleared up.
+More importantly, we don't see Yuu or Ayumi change clothes either.
+We see it is nighttime at ``11:31`` when Tomori is kidnapped.

+4. Shunsuke gets the call from the kidnappers